Geonovum/sospilot/docs/services.rst

 Web Services
 ============

-This chapter describes how the web services are realized on top of the converted/transformed data.
+This chapter describes how OGC OWS web services are realized on top of the converted/transformed data as described in the `data chapter <data.html>`_.
 In particular:

 * WFS and WMS-Time services
 * OWS SOS service